Slay the Spire Defect Guide

 The Defect Basics

 I’ve played Defect for dozens of hours, passed every level of Ascension, and I can say that Defect is the third hardest character to master, after Ironclad and Silent.
-It is quite difficult to play because of its own special mechanics and a lot of combinations.
+The harder character is only Watcher.
+It is quite difficult to play Defect because of the huge number of combinations.

-The Defect has many strategies that can be used: the build on Lightning Orbs, Frost Orbs, Dark Orbs, Claw Build, and the build on random cards.
+The Defect has many strategies that can be used: the build on Lightning Orbs, Frost Orbs, Dark Orbs, Claw Build, and the build on infinite powers.
 There is another strategy through the Hyperbeam card, but it is too specific and suitable only for low difficulty, so I did not add it to this guide.

 To understand how to play as a Defect in Slay the Spire you need to feel the strength of the character and understand its nuances.